leoki6/Digital-Communications/Final_Project/README.md

 The first stage of the system involves reading in a FLAC file, and isolating one channel for analysis.
 Before moving into further analysis, its important we establish the initial time domain and frequency spectrum of the signal.
 ![image](https://github.com/leoki6/Digital-Communications/blob/main/Final_Project/Figures/LEFT_RIGHT_CHANNELS.png)

-The frequency spectrum of spectrum for double sided and single side is shown below:
+The frequency spectrum of for double sided and single sided is shown below:
 ![image](https://github.com/leoki6/Digital-Communications/blob/main/Final_Project/Figures/LEFT_RIGHT_LIN_SPECTRUM.png)

 We can notice that there is a lot of content contained in this file which means we have a lot of data we can lose.
 Fortunately we are using FLAC files which are high fidelity, and QAM which is a robust scheme